fastapi-users/fastapi-users/README.md

 make test
 ```

-The command will start a MongoDB container for the related unit tests.
-So you should have [Docker](https://www.docker.com/get-started) installed.

 Alternatively, you can run `pytest` yourself.
-The MongoDB unit tests will be skipped if no server is available on your local machine:

 ```bash
 pytest